Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Building your own EngageUI App
 We suggest taking the walkthrough in the section above before reading this section.
-A simple EngageUI app has a single activity-context
+A simple EngageUI app has a single activity-context handler
 which defines the behavior of the app from when it's launched till it is exited.
 Within this primary activity-context's interaction time
-pop-up activity-contexts may pop up and go away.
+pop-up activity-context handlers may pop up and go away.
 The function of these pop-ups is to take care of common extensions
-to the base behavior of a primary activity-context.
+to the base behavior of a primary activity-context handler.
 To create your own EngageUI app using EngageWX.cpp as a template,
 you define data structs for the data your app will process.
-Then you you define your primary activity-context that will process this data.
+Then you you define your primary activity-context handler that will process this data.
-As part of this definition, you may use pop-up activity-contexts provided by the toolkit.
+As part of this definition, you may use pop-up activity-context handlers provided by the toolkit.
 So, you would replace everything in (BLOCK) THIS APP's DATASTRUCTS
-and everything in (BLOCK) THIS APP'S PRIMARY ACTIVITY-CONTEXT
-with you own data structs and primary activity context.
+and everything in (BLOCK) THIS APP'S PRIMARY ACTIVITY-CONTEXT HANDLER with you own data structs and primary activity context handler.
 For now, you can do this using your existing IDE.
 Our next release due Oct 06 will make EngageWX an IDE.